bitgreen/bitgreen-node/doc/vcu.md

 - updates the total shares minted in AssetsGeneratingVCUSharesMinted if the same recipient has already the same kind of share the state should be updated accordingly.

-## Burn Assets Generating VCU Shares
+## Burn Shares of Assets Generating VCU (AGV)

 The AVG shares can be burned from the Authorized account in the AssetsGeneratingVCU.
-The function must be accessible only from SUDO account or one of the accounts stored in AuthorizedAccountsAGV.
+The function is accessible only from SUDO account or one of the accounts stored in AuthorizedAccountsAGV.

 ```rust
 burn_shares_asset_generating_vcu(recipient: T::AccountId, avg_account: Vec<u8>, number_of_shares: u32)